 1) I want to empower dyslexics worldwide.
-With SmartWisdom, next generation note-taking I have found a unique way to upskill our abilities to manage understand new/complex knowledge at a higher level (by 23%) than non-dyslexics can achieve.
-This is truly both revolutionary and transformational for us all (I was not diagnosed until I was forty-eight, so the impact on my life alone was substantial).
-The reason this means a lot to me is because I believe life is about making a difference.
+With SmartWisdom, next-generation note-taking I have found a unique way to upskill our abilities to manage to understand new/complex knowledge at a higher level (by 23%) than non-dyslexics can achieve.
+This is true both revolutionary and transformational for us all (I was not diagnosed until I was forty-eight, so the impact on my life alone was substantial).
+The reason this means a lot to me is that I believe life is about making a difference.
 If each day I feel and know that is what I am doing is helping others… then each day is a day well spent.

-2) I want to help educate people to know that right now traditional note-taking is a 2,000 year old passive record now and use later technique.
-It’s therefore way past its sell by date and all laptops have done is further embed that inefficient technique.
+2) I want to help educate people to know that right now traditional note-taking is a 2,000-year-old passive record now and use later techniques.
+It’s therefore way past its sell-by date and all laptops have done is further embed that inefficient technique.
 In reality, by doing this, laptops are deskilling future generations across the board.
 They are putting a ceiling on their ability to manage knowledge in real-time, particularly in the workplace: meetings, presentations, conference calls, interviews…It is imperative that education does not the younger generations for their lives ahead, by training people to use laptops to manage new information in the classroom/lecture hall.

 3) I want to take SmartWisdom out to both the worlds of education and work, as much as I can.
 Why?
 Because I just enjoy doing it and it is really worthwhile and rewarding.

 4) To create SmartWisdom software – the possibilities are mind-blowing.